SBA 7(a) Loan: How To Get the Popular SBA Loan

 There are several types of loans under the 7(a) program that meet different needs for borrowers, such as the SBA Express for faster turnaround times or seasonal and short-term financing options using an SBA line of credit.

-Loan Amount | Terms | Guarantee Percentage | Best for | |
+Loan amount | Terms | Guarantee percentage | Best for | |

 ---|---|---|---|---|

-Standard 7(a) | Up to $5 million | Up to 25 years | Up to 85% | Working capital, equipment, real estate |
+Standard 7(a) | $500,001 to $5,000,000 | 5 to 7 years for working capital Up to 25 years for equipment and real estate 10 years for other uses | Up to 75% | Working capital, equipment, real estate, refinancing debt, changes in ownership |

-7(a) Small Loan | Up to $350,000 | Up to 25 years | Up to 85% | Working capital |
+7(a) Small Loan | Up to $500,000 | Up to 25 years | Up to 85% for loans up to $150,000 Up to 75% for loans greater than $150,000 | Working capital, equipment, real estate, refinancing debt, changes in ownership |

-SBA Express | Up to $500,000 | Up to 7 years if used as a line of credit | Up to 50% | Urgent needs — SBA turnaround within 36 hours |
+SBA Express | Up to $500,000 | Up to 10 years if used as a line of credit | Up to 50% | Emergency funding — SBA turnaround within 36 hours |

-Export Express | Up to $500,000 | Up to 7 years if used as a line of credit | Up to 90% | Entering or expanding an existing export market |
+Export Express | Up to $500,000 | Up to 7 years if used as a line of credit | Up to 90% for loans of $350,000 or less Up to 75% for loans more than $350,000 | Entering or expanding an existing export market |

-Export Working Capital | Up to $5 million | Up to 3 years | Up to 90% | Export companies in need of working capital |
+Export Working Capital | Up to $5,000,000 | Up to 3 years | Up to 90% | Export companies in need of working capital |

-International Trade Loan | Up to $5 million | Up to 25 years | Up to 90% | Long-term financing for growing export companies |
+International Trade Loan | Up to $5,000,000 | Up to 25 years | Up to 90% | Enter new markets and make investments to compete with other importers |

-CAPLines | Up to $5 million | Up to 10 years | Up to 85% | Short-term or cyclical funding |
+CAPLines | Up to $5,000,000 | Up to 10 years | Up to 85% for loans up to $150,00 Up to 75% for loans more than $150,000 | Short-term or cyclical funding |

 How do SBA 7(a) loans work?